In the United States April is Sexual Assault Awareness Month (SAAM). During April people raise awareness about sexual violence and how to prevent it.

 As a child, my mother would take me around her friends who had daughters and most of the time 2 out of 6 of those people would inappropriately touch me.
 The abusers were around my age, they were mostly girls.
 I guess I thought since they weren’t adults and they were of the same sex that it wasn’t considered abuse.
 I encountered a couple of guy friends around my age who also felt the need to put their hands in places where it didn’t belong.
 When I had the courage to tell one of the guys to stop, he stopped but he told me to never tell anyone and that he wouldn’t do it again.
 So from the ages of 7 thru 11 I dealt with the same type of abuse from different people.

 Later in life, once I entered college I never thought about my childhood abuse and just focused on my dreams and goals.
 Until I went out with one of my best friend (Eva) guy friends (Simon) who I thought was cute from college.
 He and I planned to meet at a bar to converse and just hang out.
 I remembered him asking me what I wanted to drink and my preference at the time was Long Island Ice Teas, therefore I was sort of used to the potency and how it affected me physically.
 On an average night out I could drink 2 Long Island Ice Teas and still be coherent and alert.
-So I knew after drinking 1 Long Island I would be fine, but for some reason this Long Island Ice Tea didn’t have the same affect on me as the other ones I had drank in the past.
+So I knew after drinking 1 Long Island I would be fine, but for some reason this Long Island Ice Tea didn’t have the same effect on me as the other ones I had drank in the past.
 I was vomiting and really didn’t feel right, Simon told me to get in the car with him as I was in no condition to drive.
 He told me that he stayed 10 minutes away and that I could relax at his house and we could get my car later when I appeared to be more cognitive.
 I sort of trusted him so we proceeded to his house.
 When we entered the house I went directly into the restroom.
 I told him I would sleep on the floor in the bathroom since I kept vomiting.
 He told me to come out of the bathroom because he didn’t want me sleeping in there.
 The tone in his voice made me think he had other plans for us and I got a little uncomfortable so I quickly texted Eva.

 In the text I told her that I think Simon was trying to have sex with me and that I was extremely drunk, maybe even drugged.
 I didn’t get a response from her, so as he kept knocking on the door telling me to come out and that everything was going to be okay.
 I slowly opened the door, he told me I could sleep in his bed and that he wouldn’t do anything.
 I concisely told him that “I’m sick and if we have sex that would mean you raped me because I do NOT want to have sex.”
 He told me he wasn’t a rapist and all I could remember is him touching me and my phone ringing.
 My friend (Eva) had called me about 10xs and called him screaming, asking him what did he do to me?
 I could hear her say, “I’m coming to get her, I’m on my way!”
 I remember her cursing him out as she picked me up from his house and everything else was a blur.